Help us improve the documentation area

 Copy the Clone Url from the portal for your dev environment

-Now you have an exact copy of your Umbraco Cloud dev site locally.
+Now you have an exact copy of your Umbraco Cloud environment locally.

-We like to use Microsoft WebMatrix when working locally, but you can use Visual Studio or another development tool or web server of course.
+We like to use Microsoft WebMatrix or Visual Studio Code when working locally, but you can use Visual Studio or another development tool or web server of course.
 When you run your local site for the first time you’ll be prompted to restore your site's content.
 Wait until this process completes as it also creates the local SqlCE database for your site.

 Note: If you have more than "a few" media items see our recommendations for working with media in Umbraco Cloud.